 His interest in music has led him to both collaborate with composers and musicians, both as a performer and as a visual artist.
 This includes a performance trio with Corey Fogel and Tashi Wada, and the virtual quartet Lil’ Jürg Frey with Erika Bell, Morgan Gerstmar, and Stephanie Cheng Smith, which exists entirely within the video game of Animal Crossings New Horizons.
 Other musicians he has collaborated with include Casey Anderson, Ashley Bellouin, Luciano Chessa, Sarah Davachi, Carmina Escobar, Liz Harris (performing as Nivhek), Julia Holter, Sepand Shahab, Mark So, and Laura Steenberge.
-In addition to creating work for album art by some of the above musicians, he has made several music videos for Julia Holter, and his portraits of artists including Julia Holter, Laida Lertxundi, and Tashi Wada have been printed in The New York Times, Bomb, Vogue España, The Wire, MOJO, and numerous other publications
+In addition to creating album art for some of the above musicians, he has made several music videos for Julia Holter, and his portraits of artists including Ashley Bellouin, Sarah Davachi, Julia Holter, Laida Lertxundi, and Tashi Wada have been printed in The New York Times, Bomb, Vanity Fair España, The Wire, and MOJO, among other publications.

-He has curated programs of experimental film and video, performance, and music, including regular programming at the Echo Park Film Center, as well as programs at REDCAT and the wulf. in Los Angeles, Artist’s Television Access and San Francisco Art Institute in San Francisco, Exploded View in Tuscon, Yale University in New Haven.
+He has curated programs of experimental film and video, performance, and music, including regular programming at the Echo Park Film Center, as well as programs at REDCAT and the wulf. in Los Angeles, Artist’s Television Access and San Francisco Art Institute in San Francisco, Exploded View in Tuscon, and Yale University in New Haven.
 His current curatorial project is the virtual gallery Katoosh contemporary, which exhibits work inside of his home gallery on the island of Katoosh in ACNH.

-He received a BFA from the San Francisco Art Institute in 2004 and an MFA from the University of California, Riverside in 2017, and has himself taught at elementary, middle and high schools around Southern California as well as at the Echo Park Film Center, Museum of Contemporary Art Los Angeles, both The Getty Center and the Getty Villa, Otis College of Art and Design.
-He is currently working on his MFA at the University of California, Riverside.
+He received a BFA from the San Francisco Art Institute in 2004 and an MFA from the University of California, Riverside in 2017, and has himself taught at elementary, middle and high schools around Southern California as well as at the Echo Park Film Center, Museum of Contemporary Art Los Angeles, both The Getty Center and the Getty Villa, Otis College of Art and Design, and the University of California, Riverside.